Adam Thirlwell: Work

-Thirlwell is the author of three novels: Politics (2003), The Escape (2009) described by Milan Kundera as "a novel where the humour is melancholic, the melancholy mischievous, and the talent startling", and Lurid & Cute (2015).
+Thirlwell is the author of four novels: Politics (2003), The Escape (2009) described by Milan Kundera as "a novel where the humour is melancholic, the melancholy mischievous, and the talent startling", Lurid & Cute (2015). and The Future Future (2023).

 He is also the author of a project on the novel and translation, which includes a book first published in 2007, which was chosen as a book of the year by Tom Stoppard in The Guardian and A. S. Byatt in the Times Literary Supplement; and, as guest editor, Multiples, an anthology of multiple translations for McSweeney's Quarterly.
 In 2019 he created Studio Créole, a group show with novelists and interpreters, co-curated with Hans Ulrich Obrist, which premiered at Manchester International Festival in July.

 An experimental book with unfolding pages called Kapow!, designed by Studio Frith, was published by Visual Editions in 2012.
 It was nominated for the Design Museum's 2013 Designs of the Year awards and has been included in the permanent collection of the Art Institute of Chicago.
 A book with the artist Philippe Parreno, Conversation, was published by Serralves Museum in 2017.